jaidev3/local-llm/newsbreeze/README.md

 1. Visit [NewsAPI.org](https://newsapi.org)
 2. Sign up for a free account
 3. Add the key to your `.env` file

-## 🎯 Usage

-1. **Browse News**: Latest CNN headlines are loaded automatically
-2. **Filter by Category**: Use the sidebar to filter news by topic
-3. **Summarize Articles**: Click the "Summarize" button to get an AI-generated summary
-4. **Select Celebrity Voice**: Choose your preferred celebrity voice from the sidebar
-5. **Listen to News**: Click "Play" to hear articles read in the selected celebrity voice
-6. **Control Playback**: Use stop/play controls to manage audio

 ## ✨ Key Features Walkthrough